 If neck pain interferes with your day-to-day life, you’re not alone.
-20% to 70% of adults experience disruptive neck pain during their lifetimes.
+Up to 70% of adults experience disruptive neck pain during their lifetimes.
 While many treatment options are available, physical therapy offers a highly effective and non-invasive route to long-term neck pain relief.

 Maybe you’ve already sought treatment from your physician.
 Maybe your physician recommended surgery, chiropractic adjustments, or steroid injections to help mitigate pain.
 Or perhaps your neck pain is a new development and you’re still evaluating options.
 Regardless, you should consider physical therapy as a treatment option; it can be more effective than surgery.

 If you’re looking for “neck therapy near me” in Western New York, you should visit the highly trained team at Advanced Care Physical Therapy.
 With eight locations to choose from, you can be sure our expert physical therapists will deliver personalized care to get you back to normal.

 In what follows, we discuss the causes of neck pain and show you how neck physical therapy can help.

 Causes of Neck Pain

 There are many reasons you might experience neck pain.
 Below, we identify a few of the most common causes:

 - Injuries: Injury is the most common cause of neck pain.
 If you were involved in a high-impact accident, you might experience whiplash.
 Whiplash is a strain that occurs when your head is jerked around (prevalent in car accidents), which affects the tissues in the back of your neck.

 - Muscle Strains: Car crashes aren’t the only way to strain your neck.
 Simply sitting at your desk all day with your neck bent toward your computer screen can strain your neck muscles.
 As such, make sure to take regular breaks from desk work.